garrettgman/garrettgman.github.io/foundations.md

 * A _variable_ is a quantity, quality, or property that can be measured.

-* A _value_ is the state a variable seems to be in when you measure it.
+* A _value_ is the apparent state of a variable when you measure it.
 The value of a variable may change from measurement to measurement.

 * An _observation_ is a set of measurements that are made on multiple variables under similar (ideally identical) conditions.